xjord002/CS471_Project/CS471Project/CPUScheduler/README.md

 Each algorithm takes a data file named "Datafile1.txt" containing a header and 513 processes with three columns.
 The columns represent Arrival Time, Burst Length, and Priority in that order.
 Only the first 500 processes are read and stored in a queue or a vector depending on the algorithm of choice.

 ## Compiling The Program
+** Before compiling, be sure to be in the CPUScheduler directory ** The program can be compiled in the terminal using three commands:
+* For FIFO: g++ -std=c++11 -o fifo fifoScheduling.cpp
+* For SJF: g++ -std=c++11 -o sjf sjfScheduling.cpp
+* For Priority: g++ -std=c++11 -o priority priorityScheduling.cpp

+## Running The Program
+** Before running, be sure to be in the CPUScheduler directory ** To run the program, use these three commands in the terminal:
+* For FIFO: ./fifo
+* For SJF: ./sjf
+* For Priority: ./priority

+## Output
+There will be an output file for each program after running them.
+* For FIFO: Output-FIFOScheduling.txt
+* For SJF: Output-SJFScheduling.txt
+* For Priority: Output-PriorityScheduling.txt

+## Results, Summary, and Explanation